 - Orientation at Gi2C Office.
 There’s no better way to get an introduction to living and working in China than an informative orientation session at the Gi2C office.
 You’ll get the low-down on major tourist attractions, receive general tips for daily life and hear advice about how to make the most of your China internship program.
 You’ll also get a chance to meet and network with other interns, do some ice-breaking activities and head out for some site seeing.

 - Welcome Dinner.
 Time to partaaay!
 Eating, drinking and socializing await you at the Gi2C Welcome Dinner.
 It’s a celebratory feast of Beijing Duck, tasty xiaolongbao, baijiu and China’s best Tsingdao beer.
 We invite you to join us on this eventful evening!

 - City Tour.
 Worried about getting lost in some of the world’s largest cities?
 Wonder what major amenities, sites and other attractions await?
 Time to learn about your new home from the people who know it best – the locals.
 We organize tours from guides who know their stuff.
 It’s time to meet your city and embrace what China has to offer.

 - Mandarin Classes 4 hours/week (Optional).
 What better place is there to learn Mandarin Chinese than in China?
 For an additional $248/month, interns can add (optional) Chinese language classes to their package – and many do!
 Learning Mandarin will not only help you to navigate daily life, but it’ll add an impressive boost to your resume when or if you return home.
 Intern in China and study Mandarin too!

-- Visa Assistance.
+- Visa document advice.
 In order to receive the proper visa to do an internship in China, all applicants must have an invitation letter from the sponsoring company.
-At Gi2C, we’ll get the letter for you to use in the application process.
+At Gi2C, we will: